KonstantinSimeonov/dmoj-tasks/problems/easy/16binarysearch/01weights/README.md

 4
 ```

 Since there are a lot of metal pieces and people who train with different weights, **Vanko** needs your help, because he can't program (do you even programming, bro? not even once!).
-For every person that wants to train with at least *W*, find the index of the metal piece after which you should put the pin, so that the weight is at least *W*.
+For every person that wants to train with weight of at least *W*, find the index of the metal piece after which you should put the pin, so that the weight is at least *W*.
 If this is not possible (*W* is too big) place the pin at the end.
 Example:

 ```
 5 <-- 4 is here